mark-hahn/vscode-params-to-object/README.md

-# Objectify Params
+## Objectify Params

-Automatically refactor a JavaScript or TypeScript function to use object parameters instead of multiple positional parameters.
-This improves readability and makes your code more maintainable and easier to extend.
+Automatically refactor JavaScript or TypeScript functions to use object parameters instead of multiple positional parameters, improving readability and maintainability.

-## Features
+### Features

-- **Automatic Refactoring**: Converts the function signature and all call sites across your workspace
+- **Automatic Refactoring**: Converts function signature and all call sites across your workspace
 - **Smart Detection**: Identifies confirmed safe conversions and asks about uncertain cases
 - **Preview Mode**: Optional preview dialogs to review each change before applying
 - **Workspace-Wide**: Scans and updates all matching files in your project